dij0s/PETAL/thesis/bachelor_thesis.typ

 Moreover, the _Plan directeur 2019_#ref(<PlanDirecteurCantonala>) adopted by the federal council on the 1st of May 2019, states the strategy for the canton's territorial development in the form of 49 information sheets, distributed across the five activity sectors: (1) _Agriculture, forest, landscape and nature_, (2) _Tourism and leisure_, (3) _Urbanization_, (4) _Mobility and transport infrastructure_ and (5) _Supply and other infrastructure_.

 Finally, the legal framework is defined by two key legislative documents.
 Notably, the _RS 705.1 - Loi sur les constructions (LC)_#ref(<RS7051Loia>) establishes the regulations for construction activities, while the _RS 730.1 - Loi sur l'énergie (LcEne)_#ref(<RS7301Loia>) defines the objectives and requirements for sustainable energy supply.
-#highlight("J'AI PAS CITE UNE FOIS LE MOT RAG")

 These documents are specifically designed and structured to convey information to the public and come in a single #acr("PDF") and are available in both french and german.
 They are organized into sections, subsections or paragraphs which reference figures, tables, plots, past paragraphs and so on.

 Visual structure does not necessarily imply a logical flow of information.
 A document can look and feel organized but still lack a proper machine readable structure.
 In practice, it is neither realistic nor scalable to expect a human to manually extract all the key information needed for energy planning from such complex documents.
 Therefore, it becomes essential to delegate this task to the computer, enabling automated extraction and processing of documents.

 When data lacks clear structure, it becomes difficult to extract information using algorithms or systematic procedures.
 However, advances in #acrpl("MLLM") offer a solution as these models are designed to process and understand information presented in various modalities such as text, images, audio and video.

 Paired with existing methods that are able to extract raw text from these documents, it has become easier to extract precise information from visually organized and heterogeneous documents by understanding not only the way information is displayed but also its underlying semantic meaning.

 As such, a systematic approach is applied when extracting information from these documents:
 - Raw text is extracted from the documents on a per-page basis.
 - Each page is rendered into an image.
-- Each rendered page and associated text are processed using MLLMs to retrieve key insights and interpret the information within the page.
+- Each rendered page and associated text are processed using MLLMs to retrieve key insights and interpret the information within the page (#ref(<guidelines_retriever_data_extraction>)).

-This is supported by the #ref(<guidelines_retriever_data_extraction>).
+Qwen2.5-VL is a vision-language language model (multimodal) developed by Alibaba Cloud#footnote("https://www.alibabacloud.com/"), particularly well-suited for processing these complex documents.

+Introduced in March 2025, the model demonstrates strong performance, competing that of leading proprietary models in document parsing, structured data extraction and visual reasoning#ref(<baiQwen25VLTechnicalReport2025>).
+Consequently, it is able to interpret and analyze figures, plots, tables, etc.

+In addition, Qwen2.5-VL is completely open-source and available in compact versions (under 7 billion parameters), making it a great fit for the computational resources that are available.

-The extracted information is formatted in markdown, utilizing headings to structure the summary.
+The extracted information is then formatted in markdown, utilizing headings to structure the summary.
 It is then broken down into smaller chunks, each chunk being a "chapter" derived from the markdown content.
 Since only individual chunks are considered in subsequent steps, there is no need to perform an analysis across neighboring pages to ensure that the information is retrieved from its full context.
+These chunks are also translated into english, during the preprocessing step, by the language model.

 Finally, the extracted information from each page is encoded into an embedding and stored in the local database, along with its associated chunks and metadata.

+Generating embeddings also comes with its own costs, requiring specialized models capable of producing vector representations from text.
+As a result, the model nomic-embed-text, developed by Nomic AI#footnote("https://www.nomic.ai/"), is used for used high-performance english text embeddings#ref(<nussbaumNomicEmbedTraining2025>).

+It is capable of handling large context windows (the number of tokens that can be processed at once by the model, here 2000), enhancing its ability to capture semantic meaning and improve the quality of information retrieval.
+On top of that, it is open-source and available in Ollama, facilitating local deployment.

-With clear guidelines extracted from documents in any format, it is necessary to identify those that are relevant to the user's query.
-Since those are already embedded, the related guidelines are simply those that are closest to the embedded request, as described in the #ref(<geocontext_retriever>, supplement: it => it.body) section is applied.
+With clear guidelines now extracted from documents of any format, it is necessary to identify those that are relevant to the user's query.
+Since those are already embedded, the related guidelines are simply those that are closest to the embedded request in the vector space, as described in the #ref(<geocontext_retriever>, supplement: it => it.body) section is applied.

-#highlight("TODO: revoir déf?")
+Preprocessing these documents and storing them in a database enables the RAG pattern to be leveraged as the agent may now retrieve the relevant information at query time to ground and align its responses with guidelines.

 An issue still lies in how the guidelines themselves are _designed_.
 While the objectives and figures outlined inside these documents concern the entire canton, this solution is only scoped to municipalities.

+Quantitative targets are typically described as such:
+#set quote(block: true)
+#quote(attribution: [Page 7, _Vision 2060 et objectifs 2035_#ref(<StrategieEnergetiqueEnergie>)])[Ces objectifs de consommation sont multipliés par le  nombre d’habitants pour obtenir la consommation pour  l’ensemble du canton, sans les besoins des grands sites industriels.
+La consommation d’énergie finale pourrait rester stable jusqu’en 2020 (7’960 GWh/a), puis diminuer de 23 % jusqu’en 2035 pour atteindre 6’095 GWh/a.
+La consommation d’énergie fossile sera amenée à diminuer drastiquement.]
-Therefore, these quantitative targets must be scaled down to reflect the municipality’s specific context and expectations.
+Therefore, they must be scaled down to reflect the municipality’s specific context and expectations.
-#highlight("TODO: mettre un exemple?")

-Identifying these key figures which need rescaling is not a simple task as broader context is required to assess that.
+Identifying which ones require rescaling is a challenging task, as it demands a comprehensive understanding of the broader context.
 In order to achieve this, a language model is prompted with the task of identifying key figures that need rescaling (#ref(<guidelines_retriever_system_prompt>)).

 Finally, they are multiplied by a factor corresponding to the ratio of the municipality's number of residents to the total population of the canton.